axelhahn/php-abstract-dbo/docs/70_Classes/20_pdo-db-base.class.php.md

 ### relRead()

-Get an array of the relations of the current object to other elements.
+Get an array of the relations of the current object to other objects.
 Without filter you get all relations.
 A filter can limit the relations to a given table and an optional column.